Municipal Technical Assistance Program: Templates and Resources

 Municipal Technical Assistance Program (MTAP) > Templates and Resources

-Last Updated: 10.09.2024
+Last Updated: 3.4.2026

 RIHousing created a series of guidance documents and materials to assist Rhode Island municipalities in updating their land use and permitting and zoning enforceable policies (e.g., zoning ordinances and subdivision regulations) in response to the 2023 General Assembly session.
-As a result of the 2024 General Assembly session, some of those templates required updating and the creation of several new templates was needed to provide guidance to municipalities for interpretation and adoption into the regulatory framework at the local level.
+As a result of the 2024 General Assembly session and the 2025 session, some of those templates required updating and the creation of several new templates was needed to provide guidance to municipalities for interpretation and adoption into the regulatory framework at the local level.

 The templates and other resources should only be used in consultation with a municipality’s solicitor to ensure that they are used appropriately within the local regulatory framework.